odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

     At the end of this section, the creation of the invoice should be resilient to security issues regardless to changes to ``estate``.

-In Odoo, access rights and access rules are only checked *when performing data access via the ORM* e.g. creating, reading, searching, writing, or unlinking a record via ORM methods.
+In Odoo, access rights and record rules are only checked *when performing data access via the ORM* e.g. creating, reading, searching, writing, or unlinking a record via ORM methods.
 Other methods do *not* necessarily check against any sort of access rights.

-In the previous section, we bypassed the access rules when creating the invoice in ``action_sold``.
+In the previous section, we bypassed the record rules when creating the invoice in ``action_sold``.
 This bypass can be reached by any user without any access right being checked: